On the ergodic theory of free group actions by real-analytic circle diffeomorphisms: Proof of the theorem

 \subsection{Proof of the Main Theorem for minimal actions}

 In this section, we prove the statement of the Main Theorem for minimal actions.
 The proof relies on the dichotomy given by Theorem~\ref{t:exp}.
-More precisely, we will assume that inequality (\ref{exp-sums}) holds, and we will show that there is no non-expandable point.
-Actually, we will show a much stronger fact, namely, no non-expandable point can arise provided the sum of derivatives along balls grows faster than quadratically.
-As we will see in Example \ref{ex:psl}, quadratic growth is critical for this phenomenon.
+More precisely, we will show that inequality (\ref{exp-sums}) forces property $(\star)$ to hold.
+Actually, we will show a much stronger fact, namely, property $(\star)$ holds provided the sum of derivatives along balls grows faster than linearly.
+We state this as a proposition for further reference.

-Suppose that there is some point $x_0 \in\NE$.
-To fix notation, let $S_n$ denote the function defined on the circle as
+\begin{proposition} Let $G \subset \Diff^{\omega}_+(\Sc)$ be a finitely-generated free group acting minimally and having a non-expandable point $x_0$.
+Let $S_n (\cdot)$ be the function defined on the circle as